Key Facts About the Footwear Industry

 According to a report created in partnership with the European Union’s Intellectual Property Office, footwear is the product counterfeited the most, followed by clothing, leather goods, and gadgets.

 An article by Satra states that designer high heels, sports shoes, and work boots are the most copied types of shoes.

 Nike was the most copied brand in 2013, Apple was second.

 Ugg regularly offers incentives to their customers to buy genuine goods, they also make a conscious effort to educate consumers on spotting fakes, the importance of avoiding counterfeit products, and the consequences of purchasing these products.

-Whether you are a footwear designer or seller, Design Search by Patentcloud offers a simple drag and drop solution where you can gain insights into whether or not you are at risk of design patent infringement.
+Whether you are a footwear designer or seller, Design Search by Patentcloud offers a simple drag and drop solution where you can gain insights into whether or not you are at risk of footwear design infringement.

 It’s safe to say that most designers and sellers overlook, or are simply unaware of the dangers and consequences of design patent infringement.
 The good news is, a speedy infringement evaluation can be conducted independently, without the need for a costly patent attorney.

-Furthermore, you can simply conduct an even more thorough design patent search to fully understand the complete content of a patent with Patent Search by Patentcloud.
+Furthermore, you can conduct an even more thorough design patent search to fully understand the complete content of a patent with Patent Search by Patentcloud.
 Just click on any patent number from within your design search results, and you will be directed to the full-text of the patent in Patent Search.

 With Design Search you can check to make sure that your product or design image is unique, avoiding the same issue that Crocs initially faced with their design patent D517789.